ausmeyer/lecture_flavivirus/index.Rmd

 ---
 ## HPI
-> - A 27-year-old woman was seen in the emergency department of this hospital during the summer because of arthralgias and a rash.
+> - A 27-year-old woman was seen in the emergency department of this hospital during the summer because of myalgias and a rash.
 She had just returned from a trip to Turks and Caicos.

-> - The patient had been well until 5 days before this evaluation, when myalgias in her hands and shoulders developed, along with back pain, neck pain, and a retro-orbital headache.
+> - The patient had been well until 5 days before this evaluation, when myalgias in her legs and shoulders developed, along with back pain, neck pain, and a retro-orbital headache.

 > - Later that day, fever occurred (temperature, 39.0°C) and was accompanied by chills, nausea, decreased appetite, and sore throat.
 She also noted a vaginal ulcer, ulcers on the side of her tongue, decreased taste sensation, and enlarged, tender lymph nodes in her neck and groin.